ghadir-ali/NGS1_project/Project_pipeline.md

  ```bash
 less secondry_reads_count.txt
 ```
-**We notice that all reads exist only once!
+**We noticed that all reads exist only once!
 To double check for the whole file, we ran the following commands:**
 ```bash
 File=$"primary_reads_count.txt"